-High cholesterol can be inherited, but it's often the result of unhealthy lifestyle choices, and thus preventable and treatable.
-A healthy diet, regular exercise and sometimes medication can go a long way toward reducing high cholesterol.
+High cholesterol can be inherited, but it's often the result of unhealthy lifestyle choices, which make it preventable and treatable.
+A healthy diet, regular exercise and sometimes medication can help reduce high cholesterol.

 When to see a doctor